thePraet0rian/Tilebased-Movment-Basics/README.md

 @onready var anim_tree_properties = $anim_tree.get("parameters/playback")
 ```

-- You set the tile_size and walkspeed for your game which are 16x16 and 6.
+You set the tile_size and walkspeed for your game which in this case are 16x16 and 6.

 ```
 const tile_size: int = 16
 var walk_speed: int = 6
 ```

-Then you make five variables:
+You make five variables:

-- inital_position this is the players position before he walks
+- inital_position: this is the players position before he walks
-- input_direction this tells godot which direction you want to go.
+- input_direction: this is the direction you want to go
-- is_moving this tells godot whether or not you are moving
+- is_moving: this is whether or not you are moving
-- is_running this tells godot whether or not you are running or walking
+- is_running: this is whether or not you are running or walking
-- percent_moved this tells godot how much you have already moved in the direction you want do go
+- percent_moved: this is how much you have already moved in the direction you want do go

-Note:
-- percent_moved is between 0 and 1 so 0.0 = 0% and 1.0 = 100%

 ```
-var inital_position: Vector2
+var inital_position: Vector2 = Vector2.ZERO
 var input_direction: Vector2 = Vector2.ZERO

 var is_moving: bool = false